mariomanhique/mariomanhique/README.md

  performance.

 - 🌱 I’m currently learning Android testing and CI/CD
-- 👯 I’m looking to collaborate on android applications, if its compose great, if not, I am willing migrate the xml code to compose!
+- 👯 I’m looking to collaborate on android applications, if it's compose great, if not, I am willing to migrate the xml code to compose!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with getting an android job position!
 - 💬 Ask me about anything, if I its something I am not familiar with, I will learn and then get back to you😄
 - 📫 How to reach me: <a href="www.linkedin.com/in/mariomanhique" target="_blank"> www.linkedin.com/in/mariomanhique</a>
 - 😄 Pronouns: He/Him